maximebedard/unitwise-rails/README.md

 # Add a method #protein to the model that will always be converted to grams
 class Ingredient < ActiveRecord::Base
   # Add unit with automatic conversion to grams before save
-  unit_for :protein, convert_to: 'g'
+  unit_for :protein, convert_to: :gram

   # Add unit with compatibility validation
   unit_for :carbohydrate
+  validates_unit_compatibility_of :carbohydrate, with: :gram validates_unit_presence_of :carbohydrate

+  # or
-  validate_unit :carbohydrate, compatibility_with: :mass, presence: true
+  validates_unit :carbohydrate, presence: true, compatibility: :gram end
-end
 ```